-Moreover, the Trans World Airlines (TWA) hi-jacking’s and murders of innocent people by Arab Revolutionary Cells and Palestinian terrorists.
+Moreover, the Trans World Airlines (TWA) hijackings and murders of innocent people by the Arab Revolutionary Cells and Palestinian terrorists were notorious.
 The attacks, which seemed to always target TWA, prompted many military members to call TWA, “Terrorist World Airlines”.

-At one time, when I was flying back home, the German travel agent did everything possible to find the safest airline for me, but I had to take TWA as no other flights were available at other airlines during the time I was going home for vacation.
+At one time, when I was flying back home, a German travel agent did everything possible to find the safest airline for me, but in the end, I had to take TWA as no other airlines were available during the time I was going home for vacation.

 However, as it would seem, has Germany forgotten its past?
 Has the U.S. forgotten the past?

 With the lone-wolf Islamic attacks in the past 8 years here in the U.S., it appears the past has been forgotten.